madgik/exareme/Federated-Deployment/Documentation/Federation_Specifications.md

-Note:
+Note:</br>
-This is a modified Documentation from previous work that had been done by DIAS-EPFL.
+This is a modified Documentation from previous work that had been done by DIAS-EPFL.</br>
 Initial source can be found here: (https://github.com/HBPMedical/mip-federation/tree/master/Documentation)

 In this document you will find the specifications that must be followed in order to have a Federation (Manager node) or be part of one (Worker nodes).